 The school understands its responsibility to ensure that staff have the ability and knowledge to keep safe children who are looked after by a local authority.
-For a looked-after child, Miss Helen Tomlinson (Deputy Designated Safeguarding Lead, Head of Boarding and Activities Director) is the school's appointed member of staff who takes particular responsibility for the child's welfare, contributing to and helping implement care plans for the pupil, liaising with the local authority, and being mindful of parental access arrangements and delegated authority to carers.
+For a looked-after child, the Designated Safeguarding Lead is the school's appointed member of staff who takes particular responsibility for the child's welfare, contributing to and helping implement care plans for the pupil, liaising with the local authority, and being mindful of parental access arrangements and delegated authority to carers.